-I have been providing DJ entertainment at weddings now for over 10 years.
+I have been providing DJ entertainment at weddings and events now for over 15 years.
 I got my start at a large local company as a DJ and trained my way into being an MC through their programs and events.
-After working as an employee for years, I slowly started working more for myself and for other companies as a contractor.
+After working as an employee for years, I slowly started working more for myself and occasionally as a contractor.

 I was able to start doing weddings on my own as I invested in equipment that was dual-purposed for both my band and DJ events.
 This was a conscious decision on my part since I enjoy performing in both of these ways.